-To generate a launch. json file with Python configurations, do the following steps:
+To generate a launch. json file with Python configurations:

-- Click the create a launch.json file link (circled in the image above) or use the Run > Open configurations menu command. - 2.
+- 1. Click the create a launch.json file link (circled in the image above) or use the Run > Open configurations menu command. - 2.
 A configuration menu opens from the Command Palette.
 Select the type of debug configuration you want for the opened file.
 For now, in the Select a debug configuration menu that appears, select Python File.

-Note Starting a debugging session through the Debug Panel, F5 or Run > Start Debugging, when no configuration exists will also bring up the debug configuration menu, but will not create a launch.json file.
+Starting a debugging session through the Debug Panel, F5 or Run > Start Debugging, when no configuration exists also brings up the debug configuration menu, but does not create a launch.json file.